nvenk/nvenk.github.io/src/html/project-content/central-cinema.md

 ![Whiteboarding session photograph](assets/img/projects/centralCinema/cc_whiteboard2.jpg)
 > Finding common themes and deciding the direction of the website design.

 Individually, we came up with sketches of what our ideal solution to the problem would be.
-We then met as a team to discuss various points like content strategy, interaction maps, and the pros and cons of each design.
+We met as a team to discuss various points like content strategy, interaction maps, and the pros and cons of each design.

 We then conducted a card sort with 20 participants to determine a simplified information architecture and top-level navigation.